When we started the Coalition for Reform in Political Advertising in May 2018 there was no plan for political ad reform.

 Due to the lack of political will, UK regulators have been reluctant to push for and / or unable to initiate reforms.

-The solution is a simple, uncontroversial, non-partisan four-point plan that Parliament could easily implement.
+We detail our plan below.
+Our solution is a simple, uncontroversial, non-partisan four-point plan that Parliament could easily implement.

 1/ Legislate so that all paid-for political adverts can be viewed by the public